mbillingr/compiling-with-continuations/README.md

 ### TODO
 - type lang
-  - [ ] Traits to constrain generics
-    - [ ] Methods and associated functions
+  - [ ] Interfaces inspired by idris: Functions can be associated to an interface.
-      - Alternative?
-Idris does not have associated functions but something like traits.
-        How do they disambiguate interface functions (like `show`) for different types?
+        These are not methods, but standalone functions.
+They have alternative implementations for different types.
     - [ ] Multi argument functions
     - [x] Multi argument lambdas
   - [ ] Multi argument enum constructors
 - mini lambda
   - [x] let form